IzeLeam/GameOfLife/README.md

 ## Installation

-Java 16 is required to run this program.
+Java 16 or higher is required to run this program.
 Download the .jar file from the [releases tab](https://github.com/IzeLeam/GameOfLife/releases) and run it with the following command:

 ```bash